 Though unblocked, Zuniga showed what kind of burst he has.
 This is an element of converting that power we talked about in the previous section into speed.
 Zuniga can get up and out of his stance with such force that he's nearly at his top speed by step number three.
 This is something that could show up big time in something like the 10-yard split at the Combine.

-A powerful burst and first step is what gives us the potential to see plays like the one above.
+A powerful burst and first step is what gives us the potential to see plays like the one above -- plays that warrant first round consideration.
 When Zuniga gets out of his stance at an appropriate time after the snap (we'll get to why that isn't always the case and is sort of a problem) he can really be a force off the edge.
 That clip above looks like something you'd see from someone who is around 240-245 pounds, and yet Zuniga showed that kind of burst and bend and lower body power at 260.

 Play No. 3: Bear Hands

 When asked about it this offseason, the area in which Zuniga himself, as well as his coaches, mentioned as the area in which he has to improve the most is with technique and with finishing plays.
 I think that if one comes, the other will follow.

 Zuniga has strong and fast hands, he just doesn't always place them in the right areas.
 When he does, you can get plays like the one above where he's engaged and then disengaged with his blocker in a matter of one second.
 This allows him to penetrate the backfield, which of course, then lends to plays being made in the backfield.